 8. Should we spell out what we would consider to be gross misconduct in the employee's terms and conditions?

 You should give examples in the disciplinary policy of what you would consider to be gross misconduct (but state that the list is not exhaustive).
-In areas where it is possible for employees to assume that they are only committing a minor misdemeanour, or even no misdemeanour at all - for example, use of personal software in work computers - you must ensure that they are aware of the consequences, if you would treat it as gross misconduct.
+In areas where it is possible for employees to assume they are only committing a minor misdemeanour, or even no misdemeanour at all - for example, use of personal software in work computers - you must ensure they are aware of the consequences, if you would treat it as gross misconduct.
 If an ex-employee can reasonably argue that they were sacked for doing something they had no reason to suppose was a sackable offence, you may lose at an Employment Tribunal.